 MPOWER researchers collaborated with the Institute of Management New Zealand (IMNZ) and the Knowledge Exchange Hub at Massey on a nation-wide study of executive education (EE).
 A national survey was launched in early 2017, focusing on: the scale of EE in NZ; characteristics of executives and others using EE training providers; the kinds of subjects on which firms are keen for their executives to receive training; and key training delivery modes.
 Survey results were recently disseminated and summary of headline findings can be found here: IMNZ_2017_Executive_Education_Survey_Headline Findings.pdf (1,428 KB)

-MPOWER researchers have been working with TWG on the design and roll out of a survey of TWG staff, gathering info. about perceptions on career paths, opportunities and challenges.
+MPOWER researchers worked with TWG on the design and roll out of a survey of TWG staff, gathering info. about perceptions on career paths, opportunities and challenges.
 Following a pilot among senior management at TWG in July 2016, the survey was issued to all TWG staff and closed off in early August.
 A draft report was prepared and some survey respondents then opted to take part in follow-up survey and focus group interviews in October.
-The initial report will be extended to include the results from this latter activity.
+The initial report was extended to include the results from this latter activity.

 Professors Jim Arrowsmith and Jane Parker were funded by the ILO to undertake a situational analysis to inform the development of a new National Employment Policy in Nauru.
 The study involved desk research and in-depth interviews in Nauru with key representatives from Ministries, line government, and other agencies.
 A report was presented in Nauru by Prof. Arrowsmith in September 2015.
 This project is the latest in a series of ILO policy-oriented studies that have translated into journal articles, published reports, collaboration among Massey researchers, and teaching materials for HR and employment relations classes at Massey and the University of the South Pacific.

-The LEW Best Paper Award, sponsored by MPOWER and the Centre for Labour, Employment and Work (CLEW) at Victoria University of Wellington, is LEW's way of identifying and honouring the best research submitted to the 2016 Conference.
-For more information, please visit: The LEW 2016 Best Paper Award.pdf (403 KB)
+The LEW Best Paper Award, sponsored by MPOWER and the Centre for Labour, Employment and Work (CLEW) at Victoria University of Wellington, is LEW's way of identifying and honouring the best research submitted to the Conference.

 Burnout is a well-recognized concern for the medical profession, with consequences for the delivery and quality of patient care, rates of staff turnover and practitioners’ job satisfaction.
 This presentation reports on a study, conducted in November 2015, on the self-reported prevalence of burnout among senior doctors and dentists working at New Zealand’s 20 District Health Boards (DHBs).
 The focus of this presentation will be on how respondents attributed their feelings of burnout and described their experiences of working in New Zealand’s public health system.
 These stories will be explored alongside statistical information reporting burnout scores and associations between burnout and hours of work, self-rated health status, medical specialty and demographic factors.